All interview sections (the parts marked as quotes) were recorded by Kurrgan.

 Even though Unreal Tournament 4 has issues and roadblocks were always present as you may have noticed after watching my previous video on Unreal Tournament 4 back in 2019, the game still offers things that a multitude of other experiences do not, and some of these offerings are even becoming more and more unique in the Arena shooter genre itself.

-The gameplay itself is excellent, although it features various alterations to the base Unreal formula, some of which have been received well, while others were not that popular.
-Sliding and wallrunning added much more versatility to the movement, yet the double jump from previous games has been removed.
 Then, some weapons were simplified, for instance one of the more controversial choices was to split the rocket launcher into two weapons: The rocket launcher itself which retains its secondary fire mode with the option to launch grenades removed, and the grenade launcher, which can launch sticky explosives which detonate on command, and standard grenade pills which bounce around the environment and explode on their own or on impact.

 Despite some more or less popular changes in gameplay here or there, the core of Unreal Tournament essentially still remained the same, being skill based competition on an equal playing ground with the only differentiating factor being the experience of each individual competitor in the ring.